-Walter H. Wilkinson, Jr. Age 66
+Walter H. Wilkinson, Jr.

-Mr. Wilkinson has served as a director since 1992 and has served as our Chairman of the Board of Directors since July 2008.
+Age 67 Mr. Wilkinson has served as a director since 1992 and has served as our Chairman of the Board of Directors since July 2008.
 He is the founder and a general partner of Kitty Hawk Capital, a venture capital firm established in 1980 and based in Charlotte, North Carolina.
 He currently serves on the board of the N.C.
 State University Foundation and has previously served on the boards of other universities and related organizations.
 He is a past member and director of the National Venture Capital Association and is a past member and Chairman of the National Association of Small Business Investment Companies.
+He is currently Chairman of the Carolinas Chapter of the National Association of Corporate Directors ("NACD") and is a NACD Leadership Fellow, having completed the NACD's program for corporate directors.
 During his career he has helped to start or expand dozens of rapidly growing companies in a variety of industries.
 Mr. Wilkinson serves or has served as a director of numerous venture-backed companies, both public and private.